lucylai96/lucylai96.github.io/index.md

 Outside of research, I enjoy teaching, writing <a href="http://subcorticalsongs.wordpress.com/" target="_blank">poetry</a>, running, hosting dinner parties, and latin dancing.
 From 2021-2023, I was a Resident Tutor at <a href="https://quincy.harvard.edu/" target="_blank">Quincy House</a>, where I lived with and advised Harvard College students.

 My popular guide on applying to grad school: **[All About PhD Applications (Second Edition, Updated July 2022)](https://lucylai.com/blog/gradapps)**

-**For this year only,** I am available for academic coaching and application review at the graduate school level (Master's, PhD).
+**For the 2024-2025 application cycle only,** I am available for academic coaching and application review at the graduate school level (Master's, PhD).
 I will work with you to develop a strong application strategy and materials (CV, SoP).
 Please email me for more information!

 ***